mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 Do not forget to check your configuration and restart.

-##  Add a nice "Energy Dashboard" like shown below
+##  Add a nice "Energy Dashboard" like shown above
 1. Create a new dashboard (or use the standard one)
 2. Click "Add new Card" and select "Entities"
 3a.
 Add the sensor values you want to display.
 I (more or less randomly) divided them into momentary power, energy, battery and other.
 3b.
-(Alternative to 3a): Copy [this dashboard file]](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/files/7848160/Sungrow_Dashboard.yaml.txt) and copy it a new dashboard using the "raw configuration editor" (top right, the 3 dots).
-Ensure that the spacing keeps intact (Apparently github does not support the .yaml file extension :/ )
+(Alternative to 3a): Copy *sungrow_dashboard.yaml* from the repo and copy it a new dashboard using the "raw configuration editor" (top right, the 3 dots).
+Ensure that the spacing keeps intact.